This story is part of a partnership with Advocate Condell Centre Club.

 It’s a familiar chain of events for me.
 I’ll recommit myself to diet and exercise, fail, then feel shame and use it as an excuse to throw in the towel.
 But just because you make a mistake, even a big one, is no reason to give up on yourself or your health.

 Working with my therapist, I am learning to reframe the idea of taking care of myself.
-I need to treat myself with as much love, care and concern as I treat my own children.
+I need to treat myself with as much love, care, and concern as I treat my own children.
 Do I give in to my child’s every request for candy?
-Do I let me child sit inside day after day in front of screen?
-Of course I don’t.
+Do I let my child sit inside day after day in front of screen?
+Of course, I don’t.
 Love doesn’t always look like a “yes,” sometimes it asks you to make a better choice.

 This past weekend I worked on our front yard.
 I remembered that at this same time last year, I sat on the porch with my leg in a brace while I directed my husband in the planting.
 Arthritis in my knees at only 38 years old, caused by years of carrying extra weight had left me incapable of doing any of the spring gardening by myself.
 Yet here I am one year later, stronger and able-bodied.

 When picking up my son from school the other day, my daughter began running for the school door.
 Previously, I would have shuffled behind her yelling at her to walk, but instead, I decided to join her for an impromptu foot race to the front door.